 Somatization is the expression of mental phenomena as physical (somatic) symptoms.
 Disorders characterized by somatization extend in a continuum from those in which symptoms develop unconsciously and nonvolitionally to those in which symptoms develop consciously and volitionally.
 This continuum includes

-Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
+Suicide is death caused by an act of self-harm that is intended to be lethal.
 Suicidal behavior encompasses a spectrum of behavior from suicide attempt and preparatory behaviors to completed suicide.
 Suicidal ideation refers to the process of thinking about, considering, or planning suicide.

-Substance-related disorders involve drugs that directly activate the brain's reward system.
-The activation of the reward system typically causes feelings of pleasure; the specific pleasurable feelings evoked vary widely depending on the drug.
+Substance-related disorders involve substances that directly activate the brain's reward system.
+The activation of the reward system typically causes feelings of pleasure; the specific characteristics of the pleasurable feelings evoked vary widely depending on the drug.
 These drugs are divided into 10 different classes that have different, although not completely distinct, pharmacologic mechanisms.
 The classes of drugs include